 Five of Ronnie O’Sullivan’s best centuries

-Over a 30 years after rattling in his first century break at the age of 10, Ronnie O’Sullivan stands on the brink of registering his 1,000th competitive tons.
+Over 30 years after rattling in his first century break at the age of 10, Ronnie O’Sullivan stands on the brink of registering his 1,000th competitive ton.

-O’Sullivan will head into his first round match against Luke Simmonds at the UK Championships in York next week just 22 short of the momentous milestone.
+O’Sullivan will head into his first round match against Luke Simmonds at the UK Championships in York tomorrow just 22 short of the momentous milestone.

 He may be best known for his quickfire maximum breaks, but the 42-year-old has scored a number of other memorable three-figure breaks.
 Here Press Association Sport picks out five of the best of them: